MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Copy-MgBetaGroupSiteContentTypeToDefaultContentLocation.md

 # Copy-MgBetaGroupSiteContentTypeToDefaultContentLocation

 ## SYNOPSIS
-Copy a file to a default content location in a \[content type\]\[contentType\].
+Copy a file to a default content location in a content type\]\[contentType\].
 The file can then be added as a default file or template via a POST operation.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Copy-MgGroupSiteContentTypeToDefaultContentLocation](/powershell/module/Microsoft.Graph.Groups/Copy-MgGroupSiteContentTypeToDefaultContentLocation?view=graph-powershell-1.0)
+This API is available in the following \[national cloud deployments.

 ## SYNTAX